Consider one of these N.C. food gifts to buy in-store or order online for family, friends, hosts and more.

 This North Hills baker offers pies, cookies, pastries and their Jolly Good Jams (with flavors like Raspberry + Rose and Blood Orange + Tarragon), all made from scratch.
-Almost everything can be shipped anywhere in the U.S. (the pies don’t travel as well, unfortunately), and you can order online for local delivery or to pick up at their Cheeni coffee shop inside the Poyner YMCA (227 Fayetteville St.).
+Almost everything can be shipped anywhere in the U.S. (the pies don’t travel as well, unfortunately), and you can order online for local delivery or to pick up at the Cheeni Indian Food Emporium (1141 Falls River Ave).

 Videri Chocolate Factory

 This chocolate factory in the Warehouse District offers gift sets online that include their signature bars (hello, salted caramel!), hot chocolate mix, as well as individual bonbons.
 Or stop by the store at 327 W. Davie St. to grab a few bars to keep on hand as last-minute host gift ideas.